-Luffas (also spelled loofahs) have been used for bathing since the days of the pharaohs.
-Indeed, these whole luffas are grown in the Nile Delta of Egypt where they get enough sun to grow to mammoth size.
+Luffas have been used for bathing since the days of the pharaohs.
+Indeed, our whole luffas are grown in the Nile Delta of Egypt, where they get enough sun and water to reach mammoth size.
 They provide an invigorating, gentle scrub to exfoliate dead skin and leave it glowing.

 Luffas are the fibrous skeletons of fruits from a vegetable in the cucumber and gourd family.
-All luffas are not created equal.
-On the left is Luffa aegyptica, which is soft and gentle when wet.
-The luffa on the right is L. acutangula, hard and rough.
+The luffa on the right, not ours, is Luffa acutangula, hard and rough, even when wet.
+On the left is our Luffa aegyptiaca, which is soft and gentle when wet.

+We prefer these genuine luffas to plastic poufs for numerous reasons—not being plastic is a start.
 Our luffas are unbleached.
 They are shipped to you dried and compressed.
-Soak one in water for a minute and it will expand to 20-26” long.
-Cut it into pieces or use it whole.
+Soak one in water for a minute or two, and it will swell to full size.

-Many people mistakenly think luffas are a sea creatures but they grow on a vine.
+Many people mistakenly think luffas are sea creatures—they grow on a vine.

 Looking for our Luffa Soaps?